Vanderbull/ForbiddenLands/README.md

 two languages in addition to those listed.

 - Infravision * : 60 ft
-* Infravision is defi ned under Light and Vision on page 119.
 Within ten ft, a dwarf can detect certain facts concerning engineering, stonework, etc. Although no signifi cant time is required, the character must deliberately observe his or her